dante-el-gamer/optimized-engine/README.md

 ## 📦 Repo Contents :trollface:

-- `optimized-engine.sb3` → Main Turbowarp project converted to an optimized engine.
+- optimized-engine.sb3 → Main Turbowarp project converted to an optimized engine.
-- `folder containing` → a text file that explains where to download the file, as it is larger than 25MB (the GitHub size limit)
+- 📁 folder → contains a text file with a link to download the main file (over 25MB, so not hosted on GitHub)
+- credits.txt →
 ---

 ## 🚀 Features